 Elk not the only game in town

-Deer prefer the mountain valleys and typically move lower earlier in the season to avoid the early-season snow.
+Deer prefer the mountain valleys and typically move lower earlier in the season to avoid early snow.

-One of the reasons there are fewer deer hunters in Colorado has to do with the DOW’s limited license policy.
+Another reason there are fewer deer hunters in Colorado has to do with the DOW’s limited-license policy.

-Hunters should be aware that deer licenses, unlike elk, are limited.
+Hunters should be aware that deer licenses, unlike elk licenses, are limited.
 Hunters must apply for a deer license and must hunt in specific units.

-Lloyd said the policy was adopted in 1998 to combat declining deer populations in the state.
-The deer population has increased since the program began, but Lloyd isn’t expecting to see over-the-counter licenses for deer any time soon. n
+Hampton said the policy was adopted in 1998 to combat declining deer populations in the state.
+The deer population has increased since the program began, but he does not expect to see over-the-counter licenses for deer anytime soon.

 Support Local Journalism